jzybert/jzybert.github.io/README.md

 # jzybert.github.io

-# Personal website of Jonathan Zybert
+Personal website of Jonathan Zybert

-#### *Currently a work in progress.*

-I plan to continue to work on it alongside my classwork at Northeastern University.
-It will be where I document work experience, class projects, and personal projects.

-Eventually, I will optimize this website for mobile viewing.
+The home page is a static HTML website.
+Anything under **/about** is a React web application.
+This website is hosted using GitHub Pages.